salesforcecli/plugin-org/messages/org.auth.show-user-password.md

 # error.noPassword

 No password found for "%s".
-A password is only available if one was previously generated, such as by running "sf org generate password" or "sf org create user".
+A password is available only if one was previously generated locally in your DX project by running either "sf org generate password" or "sf org create user".
+If you generated a password in your org using Setup, it's not available to this command.

 # examples